 San Francisco is one of the best cities to visit for a weekend getaway.
 From the delicious food, incredible views, and endless options of things to do, it’s the perfect place to get lost and explore.
 San Francisco is also full of the most beautiful spots to take pictures, so here’s our list of the most Instagrammable spots in San Francisco:

 Golden Gate Bridge:

-The Golden Gate Bridge is the most iconic landmark in San Francisco, so you’ll definitely want a picture of it to remember your trip.
-There are a lot of different spots to get a shot with the bridge, but one of our favorites is while you’re actually walking across the bridge.
+The Golden Gate Bridge is the most iconic landmark in San Francisco.
+So you’ll definitely want a picture of it to remember your trip.
+There are also a lot of different spots to get a shot with the bridge.
+But one of our favorites is while you’re actually walking across the bridge.
 The entrance point for pedestrians to walk across the Golden Gate Bridge is from the Golden Gate Welcome Center.
 This is also one of our favorite activities to do in San Francisco, because the views of the bay and city are amazing!
-Plus getting to see the bridge up close and personal is truly breathtaking.
+In addition, getting to see the bridge up close and personal is truly breathtaking.

 Location: Golden Gate Bridge

 If you walk all the way across the bridge (or drive to the other side), another great view of the bridge is from Battery Spencer.
-This is a super special spot to us, because this is where Ryan proposed, so to say it’s a pretty epic viewpoint is an understatement.
-Get here early in the morning for the best light and to avoid the crowds.
+This is a super special spot to us, because this is where Ryan proposed.
+So to say it’s a pretty epic viewpoint is an understatement.
+So get here early in the morning for the best light and to avoid the crowds.

 Location: Battery Spencer